 You'll need to mindful of the added weight of a new roof - not all structures will be able to cope, and be sure to choose a roof supplier that offers full insurance against any problems the new roof might cause.

-A cheaper option that a brand new roof is adding a layer of window film to the glass roof.
+A cheaper option than a brand new roof is adding a layer of window film to the glass roof.
 Its metallised coating prevents heat building up by reflecting UV rays away and stops fabrics fading.

 Buying blinds to fit the spaces between the struts will also help – specialist fabrics can reflect the sun while adding insulation in cold weather